-In 1780, William Addis of England developed the first mass-produced toothbrush.
+In 1780, history shows that William Addis of England developed the first mass-produced toothbrush.
 Addis, a prisoner, was often cited for instigating riots.
 He was also known for wanting to look clean and kempt.
 Addis carved a small brush handle from bone and then inserted boar bristles, held together by wires, at the top of the newly fashioned brush.
 He later mass-produced his invention after leaving prison.

 As the toothbrush gained popularity, Addis saw his business grow.
 He later died in 1808, leaving his prosperous toothbrush business to his son, who was also named William.
 Later, the toothbrushes were exported to the United States and business continued to grow at an unprecedented rate.
 During World War II, the Addis toothbrush company had over 600 employees.
 These workers manufactured the patented toothbrushes using the first injection molding machines, which were purchased by the Addis family.

 Wisdom Toothbrushes, the brand launched by the Addis family, grew into Britain’s leading mass production toothbrush manufacturer.
 In 1996, the family sold the company.

 The first Nylon Toothbrush in History

 In 1938, the first nylon-bristled toothbrush was produced by Dupont de Nemours.
 It went on sale on February 24th and was named Doctor West’s Miracle Toothbrush.
 The nylon brush greatly advanced the concept of good oral health at the time.
 In 2003, a poll was conducted on what invention Americans wouldn’t want to live without.
 The respondents of the poll overwhelmingly chose the toothbrush.